Russ Harvey Consulting - Computer and Internet Services

 A recovery drive can speed up recovery and provides a valuable asset if Windows fails to boot.

-Be sure to recreate it after significant changes to your system (after each Windows Update) so that it is current when you need it.
+Be sure to recreate it after significant changes to your system (after each Windows Update).

 Recovery Mode